datamol-io/molfeat/README.md

 is lazy, external checkpoint licences are explicit, and official representations are covered by integration tests.

+HTTP model downloads work with published Datamol 0.12.5; they no longer require an unreleased dependency.
+SELFIES support is explicit, and InChI decoding now returns SMILES instead of silently failing.

 See the [complete changelog](CHANGELOG.md) and the [1.x migration guide](docs/migration.md).
 These notes describe the upcoming major release; PyPI and conda-forge still provide the published stable versions.